Risk Factors Dashboard

 Our customers and other third parties may also dispute, or be unable to meet, their contractual indemnification obligations to us due to financial, legal or other reasons.
 Accordingly, we may be unable to transfer these risks to our customers and other third parties by contract or indemnification agreements.
 Incurring a liability for which we are not fully indemnified or insured could have a material adverse effect on our business, financial condition and results of operations.

 In addition, we maintain insurance coverage of the types and in the amounts that we believe to be customary in the industry, but we do not insure against all risks, either because insurance is not available or because it is not commercially justifiable.
 See Item 1—Business—"Insurance and Risk Management” for a description of our insurance coverage.
 Our insurance will not in all situations provide sufficient funds to protect us from all losses and liabilities that could result from our operations.
 Our coverage includes aggregate policy limits.
 As a result, we retain the risk for any loss in excess of these limits.
 No assurance can be given that insurance coverage will continue to be available at rates considered reasonable or that our coverage will respond to a specific loss.
-In addition, our insurance may not cover losses associated with pandemics such as the COVID-19 pandemic.
 Further, we may experience difficulties in collecting from our insurers or our insurers may deny all or a portion of our claims for insurance coverage.

 If a significant accident or other event occurs and is not fully covered by insurance or an enforceable or recoverable indemnity from a customer, it could have a material adverse effect on our business, financial condition and results of operations.

 Our operations depend on effective and secure information technology systems, including our own systems and the systems of third party vendors upon which we rely, such as those providing cloud services to us.
 Potential unauthorized occurrences on or through our information technology systems, including as a result of cybersecurity incidents, that may result in adverse effects on the confidentiality, integrity, and availability of these systems and data residing therein continue to grow.
 Cybersecurity threats could include, but are not limited to, cybersecurity incidents, such as ransomware attacks, denial-of-service attacks, phishing attacks, malicious software; unauthorized or unlawful access, release, corruption or loss of our data; employee or insider error; interruptions in communication; loss of our intellectual property or theft of our FlexRig® and other sensitive or proprietary technology; or loss or damage to our data delivery systems or other cybersecurity and infrastructure systems, including our property and equipment.
-In 2021, the Company introduced full-time or part-time remote work as a permanent option for select employees and a significant number of our employees now work remotely.
+In addition, a significant number of our employees now work remotely.
 Remote work relies heavily on the use of remote networking and online conferencing services that enable employees to work outside of our corporate infrastructure and, in some cases, use their own personal devices, which exposes the Company to additional cybersecurity risks.
 This risk is exacerbated with the advancement of technologies like artificial intelligence, which malicious third parties are using to create new, sophisticated and more frequent attacks.
-Furthermore, geopolitical tensions or conflicts, such as the ongoing armed conflicts between Russia and Ukraine and the conflicts in Israel, may further heighten the risk of cybersecurity attacks.
-Furthermore, geopolitical tensions or conflicts, such as the ongoing armed conflicts between Russia and Ukraine and Israel and Hamas, may further heighten the risk of cybersecurity attacks.
+Furthermore, geopolitical tensions or conflicts, such as the ongoing armed conflicts between Russia and Ukraine and the conflicts in the Middle East, may further heighten the risk of cybersecurity attacks.
 Our information technology systems and those of our third party vendors are also subject to disruptions due to occurrences other than cybersecurity incidents, such as natural disasters or power outages.

 Cybersecurity threats, such as cybersecurity incidents or other disruptions involving our own systems or those of our third-party vendors, could: